DONATE NOW

 Unlike the other rivers we watch over, the Pee Dee River is a brownwater river, carrying sediments that cause the color to appear “brownish” as compared to the black water of our other rivers.
 It originates in the Appalachian Mountains and descends through the Carolinas to the floodplains of South Carolina extensively developed for rice culture in the past.

-The portion within the greater Winyah Bay watershed begins immediately downstream of Blewett Falls Lake in North Carolina, flowing to Winyah Bay and including the Sampit River.
-The lower Pee Dee is navigable for about 90 miles and its lower 70 mile segment is designated by the state of South Carolina as a scenic river.
+The portion within the greater Winyah Bay watershed begins immediately downstream of Blewett Falls Lake in North Carolina flowing to Winyah Bay.

 Lynches River